davento/codeStylistTA/README.md

 ---

 ## About
-Code style feedback.
+Code style feedback tool

 ## Objectives

 ## To-do
-[ ] Turn config inputs into selects
+- [ ] Create backend functions
-[ ] Make the backend connection work with the OpenAI API [ ] Show output as JSON
+- [ ] Make the backend connection work with the OpenAI API
-[ ] Text input
+- [ ] Show output as JSON

 ---